 Peter uses a combination of cutting-edge neuroscience techniques (e.g., functional neuroimaging, electroencephalography, non-invasive brain stimulation) and clinical/neurobehavioural assessment among both healthy and clinical populations.
-Peter is also committed to the translation of this work to the development of a first biomedical treatment for ASD, and a large part of his research involves world-first clinical trials assessing whether non-invasive brain stimulation (e.g., transcranial magnetic stimulation, transcranial direct current stimulation) can be used to improve both clinical and neurophysiological aspects of ASD.
+Peter is also committed to the translation of this work to the development of a first biomedical treatment for ASD, and a large part of his research involves world-first clinical trials assessing whether non-invasive brain stimulation (e.g., transcranial magnetic stimulation [TMS], transcranial direct current stimulation [tDCS]) can be used to improve both clinical and neurophysiological aspects of ASD.
+Peter is part of an international consensus group for the use of TMS in ASD.

 In 2006 Peter completed a PhD at Monash University, where he examined neuropsychological factors associated with impulsivity and aggression among violent offenders.
 Prior to this he completed his undergraduate studies in psychology at Deakin University.

-Peter has worked in autism research since 2001.
-He has published over 60 scientific articles in the areas of autism, Asperger’s disorder, and schizophrenia.
-Peter is currently funded by a National Health and Medical Research Council (NHMRC) career development fellowship (2013-2016), and holds additional research grants from the Australian Research Council (ARC), and the Brain and Behaviour Research Foundation (US).
+Peter has worked in autism and cognitive neuroscience research since 2001 and has published over 100 scientific articles.
+Peter was previously funded by a National Health and Medical Research Council (NHMRC) career development fellowship (2013-2016), and currently holds a NARSAD Independent Investigator Award from the Brain and Behaviour Research Foundation (US).